Pennsylvania Fly Fishing 4 min read

 Stream Flow and Current Conditions

-Be sure to check the stream conditions before heading out to fish Little Lehigh Creek.
-The USGS stream gauge near Allentown, PA provides a good indication of current conditions.The graph below shows the stream flow (discharge) for the past 7-days.
-If flows are considerably above or below historical norms (yellow triangles on the chart) then fishing conditions may not be ideal.
+The graph below shows the stream flow (discharge) for the past seven days.
+If flows are considerably above or below historical norms (yellow triangles on the chart), fishing conditions may not be ideal.

 Little Lehigh Creek near Allentown, PA

-• Temperature: 61.7 ° F
+- Temperature: 52.52 ° F

-• Streamflow: 65.6 ft³/s
+- Streamflow: 41.8 ft³/s

-• Gage height: 0.27 ft
+- Gage height: 0.05 ft

 Best Time to Fish Little Lehigh Creek

 In the slower pools, you will find Yellow Drakes and White Flies.
 Caddisflies are also abundant, with Little Black Caddis and Cinnamon Caddis hatching in April.
-Other important year round hatches include Midges, Scuds, Sowbugs, and Terrestrials.
+Other important year-round hatches include Midges, Scuds, Sowbugs, and Terrestrials.

 Summer is the best time to visit due to the infamous Trico hatch that usually gets underway around the 4th of July (the holiday makes it easy to remember).
 Late spring is also a good time due to all the insect activity.
 You can also tackle the stream on warmer winter days, and fall can be the best time for catching large brown trout.